adamluzsi/learn-to-code/HardwareSummary.md

 ### [Simultaneous Multi Threading](https://en.wikipedia.org/wiki/Simultaneous_multithreading)

-In multi-threading as general, the CPU core poses to the Software as N separate cores and fetches N programs in parallel, just like N separate cores would.
+Multi threading from CPU perspective means one CPU core fetches multiple program instructions, and some shared resources can be used more efficiently.

+In practice, at high level from operation system perspective, this looks like one CPU core represented by multiple one, thus the operation system provides task to each CPU core it sees.
-Now these N programs are fed into the core to make the most of the unused assets in the chip, and thus make possible that multiple processes can use the same resources.
+Now these programs the threads received are fed into the actually CPU core to make the most of the unused assets in the chip, and thus make possible that multiple processes can use the same resources.
-In addition, it is required for simultaneous multithreading (SMT) that the operating system support it.
+For this to work with the Operation System, it is required for simultaneous multithreading (SMT) to be supported by that OS.

+Think about the following simplified example:
+If you receive two task to do at the same time,
+Like you have to colorize two fairy tale character shoe to the same color, you can easily do both task without the need to ask any more information from the task giver.
+If you would not be able to do multi threading, you would have to ask for the task, ask for the color, do the coloring, and repeat from the beginning.

 ### Example